caleb-kahan/epicGraphics/README.md

 extrusion [shape_name] [constants] [length]
 ```

 The program creates an extrusion of the shape stored previously that has the color described by the constants and extending [length] units in the positive direction.
+We devised our own algirithm for the body of the 3-d solid, and used an ear-clipping algirthm to fill in the polygon faces on "top" and "bottom"

 **NOTE**: The extrusion command works best with convex shapes.